 Inside: When your little one graduates from beginning readers, it’s time for easy chapter books, of course!
 And these are some of the best.
-Check out these fantastic first grade books your kids will LOVE!
+Check out these fantastic first grade chapter books your kids will LOVE!

 Children’s Chapter Books for Kids for the Win!